Hopf monoids of ordered simplicial complexes: Background and notation

 \begin{proof} The two claims are equivalent by~\eqref{eq:album-closure}, and the description of $\bd\CCC_Q$ is equivalent to~\cite[Prop.~3.5(2)]{PRW}. \end{proof}

 \begin{example}[\bf A cone] Consider the polyhedron

 which is a three-dimensional simplicial cone with vertex $(1,2,3,4)$ and rays in directions $\ee_1-\ee_3$, $\ee_1-\ee_2$, and $\ee_2-\ee_4$.
 The normal cone of the vertex is the cone given by the inequalities $x_1\leq x_2\leq x_4$ and $x_1\leq x_3$.
 This cone is subdivided by three braid cones as shown in Figure \ref{fig:cone}.
-For instance $1|24|3$ is in the boundary while $1|2|34$ is in the interior, which agrees with the fact that $\{2,4\}$ is a relation and $\{3,4\}$ is not.
+For instance, $1|24|3$ is in the boundary (since $2,4$ are comparable) while $1|2|34$ is in the interior, (since 3,4 are incomparable).

 \end{example}

 Note that $\Simplex{\CC}_\qq$ and $\partial\Simplex{\CC}_\qq$ are (closed) simplicial subcomplexes of $\Sigma^{n-2}$, homeomorphic to $\Bb^{n-\dim \qq-2}$ and $\Ss^{n-\dim \qq-3}$ respectively.